charlesreid1/java/hash/README.md

 * The Iterator objects are like mini-scanners.
 * The Iterable objects just have an iterator() method and are what are actually returned.

-entrySet:
+itemSet:
-* Note that the key and value sets use the entrySet method
+* Note that the key and value sets use the itemSet method
-* We aren't defining entrySet, just using it
+* We aren't defining itemSet, just using it
-* entrySet must be defined in our concrete class
+* itemSet must be defined in our concrete class
 * This means we have three total Iterators and three total Iterables

 More iterators vs iterables: